Uniform asymptotic expansions for the zeros of Bessel functions: Airy function expansions in Cherry form

-The regions of validity $Z_{j}$ (each of which contains $z^{(j)}$), and the coefficients $\hat{E}_{s}(z)$, are described in \cite[Eqs.
-(1.6), (1.12) - (1.15) and Thm.
-2.1]{Dunster:2021:SEB}.
-An important property of the odd coefficients is that with suitable choice of integration constants each of $(z-z_{0})^{1/2}\hat{E}_{2s+1}$ ($s=0,1,2,\ldots$) is meromorphic at $z=z_{0}$.
+An important property of the odd coefficients is that with suitable choice of integration constants each of $(z-z_{0})^{1/2}\hat{E}_{2s+1}(z)$ ($s=0,1,2,\ldots$) is meromorphic at $z=z_{0}$.
 We also emphasize that evaluation of these odd coefficients involves at most one integration of explicit functions, and the even ones do not require any integration (see \cite[Eq.
 (1.15)]{Dunster:2021:SEB}).
 This is in contrast to LG expansions in the more standard form, where the asymptotic series lies outside the exponential function; see \cite[Chap.
 10]{Olver:1997:ASF}.